Amazing Places in London: Hidden Gems, Local Streets, and Unforgettable Experiences

 Sky Garden: Free Views Over London

-Want skyline views without paying for observation decks?
-The Sky Garden offers panoramic city views inside a glass dome filled with tropical plants.
+Want to see the skyline without paying for observation decks?
+Inside a glass dome filled with tropical plants, the Sky Garden has views of the whole city.

 Good to know: